Art (ART)

 Course Rotation: PLV: Spring - Odd years.

-Prerequisites: ART 130 or permission of instructor.
+Prerequisites: ART 130 with minimum grade of C.

 ART 341 Life Drawing and Anatomy (3 credits)